HelixVita/mpc-scryfall/README.md

 * Download the script and filter image somewhere on your computer
 * Update the file called `config.py` with the API token from deepai.org.
 It should be one line with the following contents `TOKEN = '<your token from deepAI.org>'`, excluding the <>'s.
 * Create a folder called `formatted` in the same location
+* To download and process specific cards from Scryfall:
-* Update the 'cards' text files and put the card names, URLs, or paths to local card images you want to scan in it, one on each line.
+   * Add each card to `cards.txt`, one card on each line.
-* To scan each card in `cards.txt`, run `scryfall_formatter.py`
+   * Run `scryfall_formatter.py`
+* To process cards/images that you have stored locally:
+   * Add each card/image filepath to `cards_local.txt`, one card/image filepath on each line.
-* To scan each card in `cards_local.txt`, run `scryfall_formatter_local.py`
+   * Run `scryfall_formatter_local.py`
+* To process cards/images that you have a URL for:
+   * Add each card/image URL to `cards_url.txt`, one card/image URL on each line.
-* To scan each card in `cards_url.txt`, run `scryfall_formatter_url.py`
+   * Run `scryfall_formatter_url.py`
+* To download and process entire sets from Scryfall:
+   * Run `scryfall_format_set.py`
-* To do entire sets at a time, run `scryfall_format_set.py` and type in the three-character set code for the set you want when prompted
+   * Type in the three-character set code for the set you want when prompted
-* To process a single url, run `scryfall_format_url.py` and follow the prompts.
+* To process a single card/image that you have a URL for:
+   * Run `scryfall_format_url.py`
+   * Follow the prompts.
-* To download all art crops for a set, run `scryfall_image_crop_set.py` and follow the prompts (this is useful for the mtg-autoproxy tool: https://github.com/ndepaola/mtg-autoproxy).
+* To download all art crops for a set from Scryfall:
-   * Create a folder called `artcrop` in the same location if you plan on using this feature
+   * Create a folder called `artcrop`
+   * Run `scryfall_image_crop_set.py`
+   * Follow the prompts (this is useful for the mtg-autoproxy tool: https://github.com/ndepaola/mtg-autoproxy).
 * If you're on a Mac and get an error talking about certificate verification failing, go to Applications -> Python 3.X and run `Install Certificates.command`, and that should fix it!
 * If you get an error that looks something like `KeyError: 'output_url'`, double check that you've received and confirmed your deepAI account by email